 Two years ago I wrote about my experiences presenting a webinar for the first time.
 I learned a lot that day, and it helped me prepare for presenting remotely.
 But, a webinar is not the same as a remote presentation.
 And as much as you prepare and rehearse, you just won’t be prepared for every little thing that might happen until you’ve experienced them.
-So in addition to the advice I shared in my other blog post, here are 3 of my mistakes you don’t want to make if you’re planning to start presenting remotely :)
+Here are 3 of my mistakes you don’t want to make if you’re planning to start presenting remotely 😅

 I didn’t ask the organizers enough questions before I started presenting